 Dr. Suárez maintains membership in the American Association of Clinical Anatomy, and was previously a member of the American Society of Andrology, the Society for the Study of Reproduction, Sigma Xi, and the American Society of Anatomy.

-Dr. Suárez’s hobbies and interests include: mentoring junior faculty and students, exchange programs with science communities in Spain, Central, and South America, and forceful debates on the relative merits of various cocktail recipes.
-Despite being Cuban, he does not enjoy cigars.
+Dr. Suárez’s hobbies and interests include: fishing to pass the time, mentoring junior faculty and students, exchange programs with science communities in Spain, Central, and South America, and forceful debates on the relative merits of various cocktail recipes.
+Despite being of Cuban origin, he does not enjoy cigars.